MNIT-DOT-a11y/mnit-dot-a11y.github.io/testing-environment.md

 ### Windows Magnifier on Windows 11

 Windows Magnifier is a screen magnification tool built into the Windows operating system.
 It provides a zoomed-in view of a select part of the screen at up to 1600% zoom.
 By default, it opens on the entire screen and will follow your mouse pointer, keyboard entry, and text cursor.

+Sets on how to test zoom can be found on the [How-to Zoom and maginification](https://mnit-dot-a11y.github.io/how-to-test/zoom-magnification/) page.

 **Attention!** Do not use Windows Magnifier when checking zooming and magnification in a web browser.